ecmwf/infero/docs/User_Guide/getting_started.rst

 Manual Installation
 ```````````````````
+This installation procedure gives more control on the building/installation process.
 Infero employs an out-of-source build/install based on CMake.
-To manually invoke cmake, make sure that ecbuild is installed and the ecbuild executable script is found
+To manually invoke cmake,
+make sure that ecbuild is installed and the ecbuild executable script is found.

 .. code-block:: bash